mfkiwl/ngpt-GNSS/readme.md

 * Python 2.7
 * [python-matplotlib](http://matplotlib.org/)

+To create documentation (e.g. a reference API), see [Documentation](#documentation).
+Hopefuly, somewhere in the near future, we are going to provide a webpage with all documents in various formats.

-We are trying to keep the installation process compatible with the [GNU Build System](https://en.wikipedia.org/wiki/GNU_build_system) but this may not always be the case.
+*We are trying to keep the installation process compatible with the [GNU Build System](https://en.wikipedia.org/wiki/GNU_build_system) but this may not always be the case.*

 ## Build/Install Steps